-After executing the query in both RDS and Aurora Serverless databases, performance metrics like CPU utilization, I/O Operations Per Second (IOPS), latency were reported using AWS CloudWatch (Figure 3).
+After executing the query in both RDS and Aurora Serverless databases, performance metrics like CPU utilization, I/O Operations Per Second (IOPS), latency were reported using AWS Cloud-Watch (Figure 3).
 The test results showed that serverless database used less CPU (around 3%) in comparison with RDS (around 15%).
-On the other hand, Serverless database had lower IOPS and latency, which means that Serverless database had scaled up while the query execution and responded quickly with very low latency (1-2 milliseconds).
+Database scalability is the ability to scale out or scale up a database to allow it to hold increasing amounts of data without sacrificing performance.